weenming/weenming.github.io/about.md

 </header>

 Hi!
-I am an undergraduate majoring in Computer Science.
-I am currently an exchange student at NC State University.
-Prior to that, I was majoring physics at Fudan University.
+I am an undergraduate in Computer Science.
+I am currently an exchange student at NC State University, prior to which, I was majoring Physics at Fudan University in Shanghai.
+I think of myself as a willing learner, if not a fast one.
+Knowing and understanding inspiring ideas is always exciting to me.

-My interest includes numerical simulation of physical systems using various techniques.
+My interests include numerical simulation of physical systems using various techniques.
 I am also interested in the design and optimization of machine learning schemes.
-Currently I am looking for research assist positions in related fields.

 Here is my resume: [[PDF](./../files/RuiqiFeng_CV_2023sp.pdf)]